-Firstly ingredients are drawn from traditional Chinese, traditional European & traditional India (Ayurvedic) medicine, to harness the most effective and potent active natural ingredients discovered and recognised over the centuries as having a beneficial effect on oral hygiene and wellness.
+Firstly ingredients are drawn from traditional Chinese, traditional European & traditional Indian (Ayurvedic) medicine, to harness the most effective and potent active natural ingredients discovered and recognised over the centuries as having a beneficial effect on oral hygiene and wellness.

 So rather then just one oil providing the oil pulling effect, here we have a a variety of oils and potent ingredients all working together to achieve and contribute to overall oral wellness.

 Immune-strenthening properties come for turmeric extract, lemon oil and cinnamon leaf oil.
 Selected organic sesame oil has an astringent effect, green tea adds a gum-strengthening effect, whilst peppermint provides a lastingly refreshing effect.